 Biography: "An insanely homicidal super-villain, the Joker's white skin, green hair, and blood-red lips belie the chaotic nature underlying his cartoonish appearance.
 The self-styled "Clown Prince of Crime" has no superpowers, beyond a capacity for incredible violence and a skill at creating deadly mayhem.
 He frequently concocts elaborate schemes to entrap his arch-nemesis, Batman."

-Lego Batman: The Video Game (2008): He is a boss and a unlockable character, his powers/weapon are, immunity to acid, he duel wields 2 Uzis, his special attack is a hand shake (With his hand buzzer), that shocks the victim, and kills them, the hand buzzer can also be used to access certain areas and unlock secrets.
+Lego Batman: The Video Game (2008): He is a boss and a unlockable character, his powers/weapon are: immunity to acid, duel wields 2 Uzis and his special attack is a hand shake (With his hand buzzer), that shocks the victim, and kills them.
+The hand buzzer can also be used to access certain areas and unlock secrets.
 The Joker also has a unlockable helicopter for aircraft levels.

 Batman: Arkham Asylum (2009)